Chapter 01

 4x4 Access & Infrastructure

-There's a moment every serious Carova buyer eventually has.
-They park at the end of NC-12, where the asphalt terminates at a beach access ramp, and look north.
-An unbroken stretch of Atlantic coastline extends in front of them — no road, no signage, no infrastructure visible in any direction.
+They park at the end of NC-12 in Corolla, where the asphalt terminates at the Currituck Outer Banks beach access ramp, and look north.
+An unbroken stretch of Atlantic coastline extends in front of them—no road, no signage, no infrastructure visible in any direction.
+Twelve miles of sand to the Virginia line, and every property address north of that ramp begins with the same operational assumption: you drove here on a beach.

 That moment is the price of admission.
 Not the purchase price.
 Not the financing hurdles.
 This.
 The decision to treat open beach as infrastructure and operate accordingly.